 The cut of a diamond refers to the precision and quality of the actual cutting that occurred when the individual diamond was hewn from the original rough stone and transformed into a finished stone.
 The quality of the cut is important as the angles created during this process are what ultimately determine the brilliance a diamond will have.
 If you've ever seen an engagement ring that seems to wink and flash fire from across the room – that was a fabulously cut diamond!
 People tend to confuse cut with shape.
 Shape describes the geometric appearance of the stone – round, oval, square, rectangle, pear, marquise, triangle, baguette, kite, trapeze, heart, hexagon, octagon, or barrel.
 While each shape has its own set of commendable qualities, the round brilliant is the most popular cut because it is, as the name suggest, magnificently brilliant.

 A diamond's clarity is determined by how many inclusions (a fancy word for imperfections) it has.
-Whether they can be spotted by the naked eye or only under a jeweler's microscope, the more inclusions a diamond has the lower its value.
+Whether they can be spotted by the naked eye or only under a jeweler's microscope, the more inclusions a diamond has the lower its value will be.
 The Gemological Institute of America's (GIA) grading scale, from best quality (and most valuable) to lowest quality (least expensive):

 Grading for the color of diamonds starts with the letter D, which is the best, all the way down to letter Z, which is, shall we say, not so good.
 Color is actually a misleading term.
 What we're looking for in a diamond is actually absence of color.
 Think of a diamond like a window – they both should ideally be crystal clear, which allows more light to pass through.
 A colorless diamond has the best sparkle and fire.
 Cloudy diamonds will grade low on the scale, and the lowest will actually look slightly off-white, yellow, or even slightly brown.